pontem-network/sp-docs/tutorials/aptos-tutorial.md

 # Aptos tutorial

 Aptos is a Layer 1 blockchain that allows developers to create their smart-contracts in Move language.

-Aptos is focused on delivering the safest, fastest and most reliable production-ready Layer 1 blockchain to create creating universal and fair access to web3 for billions of people.
-The team is comprised of the original creators, researchers, designers, and builders of Diem, the blockchain that was first built to serve this purpose.
+Aptos appears as the fastest, scalable and secure Layer 1 blockchain built by the original Meta Diem team for production usage in real world financial systems.
+The key components of Aptos are AptosBFT consensus and pure new Move language secured by design which allows to build safe realtime decentralized applications.
+With the current tutorial you will start learning Move language and create your first smart contract for Aptos.

+### Move

-Move is a unique smart-contract language, which was created with a heavy focus on security.
-Inspired by Rust, it has a lot of restrictions which prevent developers from shooting themselves in a foot and miss the critical vulnerability.
+Move is a smart-contract language, which was created with a heavy focus on security.
+Inspired by Rust, it has a lot of unique features that prevent developers from shooting themselves in a foot and miss the critical vulnerability.

 In this tutorial, we're going to create a simple module that allows users to store their username in the blockchain.